KIRAN270-debug/ProductApp-SpringMVC/README.md

 ### Steps to Run the Project

 1. Clone the repository or download the source code.
-2. Configure the MySQL database and update `application.properties`.
+2. Configure the MySQL database and update `database.properties`.
 3. Build the project using Maven:
    ```sh
    mvn clean install